gravitational/gravity/docs/7.x/config.md

 ### Trusted Clusters (Enterprise)

-!!! warning "Enterprise Only Version Working":
+!!! warning "Enterprise Only Version Working"
     Gravity Hub and Trusted Clusters are only supported in Gravity Enterprise.
     Support for Trusted Clusters is available since Gravity version `5.0.0-alpha.5`.